Carrizo Creek Station

-Carrizo Creek Station, a former stage station of the San Antonio-San Diego Mail Line and Butterfield Overland Mail, located in Imperial County, California just east of the San Diego County line.
-It lies within the boundaries of the Anza-Borrego Desert State Park just west of the Carrizo Impact Area.
+Carrizo Creek Station is a former stage station of the San Antonio–San Diego Mail Line and Butterfield Overland Mail, located in Imperial County, California, just east of the San Diego County line.
+It lies within the boundaries of Anza-Borrego Desert State Park just west of the Carrizo Impact Area.
 Its site is located along the bank of Carrizo Creek.

 History

 Carrizo, the site of the Carrizo Stage Station, lies on the Southern Emigrant Trail where Carrizo Creek flowed at the surface most of the year, and often provided the first flowing water to travelers on that route after they had left the Colorado River.
 Earlier, Carrizo had been a watering place for the local Native Americans, Spanish explorers, Mexican traders, American fur trappers and soldiers.

 Military Storehouse

 The 1855 Railroad Survey expedition camped at Carrizo in June and its report described the place:

 At Carrizo Creek the mail company used the adobe constructed by the military in June 1855, as a station building.
 It was described by a correspondent as an old adobe house with the thatch roof burned off, occupied by William Mailland in the fall of 1857.